pedrolcl/qt-i18n/README.md

 (relative to the project's output). and `QM_FILES_RESOURCE_PREFIX` determine the prefix used by the compiled resources.
 You need this prefix when loading the translations in your *.cpp sources.

-The only missing spots are the Qt5 translations, the translations of Widgets and other classes shipped by Qt5. `lconvert.pri` is the only custom script provided by this recipe.
+The only missing spots are the Qt translations, the translations of Widgets and other classes shipped by Qt. `lconvert.pri` is the only custom script provided by this recipe.

     LCONVERT_LANGS=es ca gl eu